-In section 9 we have resumed the detailed solution of the dynamical equation for the Curie-Weiss model.
-As other models of measurement treated in the framework of quantum statistical dynamics (section 2), it yields, for the compound system S + A at the end of the process, a density operator $\hat{D}(t_f)$ which satisfies the properties required for ideal measurements.
-However, we have already stressed that such a result, although necessary, is not sufficient to afford a complete understanding of quantum measurements.
-Indeed, the statistical interpretation of quantum mechanics emphasizes the idea that this theory, whether it deals with pure or mixed states, does not govern individual systems but statistical ensembles of systems (§ 10.1.3).
-Within this statistical interpretation, the density operator $\hat{D}(t_f)$ accounts in a probabilistic way for a large set $\mathcal{E}$ of similar runs of the experiment, whereas a measurement involves properties of individual runs.
-Can we then make assertions about the individual runs?
+In section 9 we have resumed the detailed solution of the Curie-Weiss model.
+As other models of measurement 4454 treated in the framework of quantum statistical dynamics (section 2), it yields, for the compound system S + A at the 4455 end of the process, a density operator $\hat{D}(t_f)$ which satisfies the properties required for ideal measurements.
+However, 4456 we have already stressed that such a result, although necessary, is not sufficient to afford a complete understanding 4457 of quantum measurements.
+Indeed, the statistical interpretation of quantum mechanics emphasizes the idea that this 4458 theory, whether it deals with pure or mixed states, does not govern individual systems but statistical ensembles of 4459 systems (§ 10.1.3).
+Within this statistical interpretation, the density operator $\mathcal{D}(t_f)$ accounts in a probabilistic way for 4460 a large set \mathcal{E} of similar runs of the experiment, whereas a measurement involves properties of individual runs.
+What 4461 can then we say about the individual runs?
 This question is the core of the present section.
+4462

 The remaining challenge is to elucidate the quantum measurement problem, that is, to explain why each individual run provides a definite outcome, for both the apparatus and the tested system.
-As we will discuss, this property is not granted by the knowledge of $\hat{\mathcal{D}}(t_f)$ , an object associated with the full set $\mathcal{E}$ .
-Since we deal only with ensembles, the individual systems that we wish to consider within the statistical interpretation should be embedded in some subensembles of $\mathcal{E}$ , which should eventually be characterised by a specific outcome.
-Our strategy will rely on a study of the dynamics of such subensembles under the effect of interactions within the apparatus.
-It will be essential in this respect to note that, within its statistical interpretation, standard quantum mechanics applies not only to the full ensemble $\mathcal{E}$ of runs, but also to any one of its subensembles - even though we are unable to identify a priori which state corresponds to a given subset of physical runs.
+As we will discuss, this property is not granted by the knowledge of $\hat{D}(t_f)$, an object associated with the full set \mathcal{E} .
+Within the statistical interpretation, we may deal only with ensembles; the individual systems that we wish to consider should be embedded in some subensembles of \mathcal{E} , to be eventually characterised by a specific outcome.

-11.1.
-Formulating the problem: Seeking a physical way out of a mathematical embarrassment
+4468 11.1.
+Formulating the problem